-The Company has a Code of Ethics which is a framework of standards by which the directors, employees and contractors of the Company and its related companies (EBOS people) are expected to conduct their professional lives.
+The Company has a Code of Ethics which was updated in May 2022 and is a framework of standards by which the directors, employees and contractors of the Company and its related companies (EBOS people) are expected to conduct their professional lives.
 It covers expectations in relation to the conduct of EBOS people, particularly in relation to acting honestly, with integrity, in the best interests of the Group, its shareholders and stakeholders and in accordance with law.

 The Code of Ethics sets out the Group's values.
-EBOS people are expected to act in accordance with the Group's values, being:
+EBOS people are expected to undertake their duties in accordance with the Group's values, being:

-- customer focus;
+- customer driven;

+- brave and innovative;

 - working together;

-- quality;
+- taking care of each other;

-- honesty and integrity; and
+- striving for excellence; and

-- professionalism.
+- doing what is right.